 5. Inmate Visitation

 Visiting hours at the South Bay Detention Facility are available every day except Tuesday and Wednesday.
-The SBDF visitation schedule varies according to the specific housing area of residence, but the earliest appointments begin at 8:00 a.m. and the latest timeslot is 8:30 p.m.
+The SBDF visitation schedule varies according to the specific housing area of residence.
+Reservations can be made one day in advance.

 Note that Chula Vista Jail inmates are allowed one 30-minute visit a day, and a maximum of two visits a week.
 (The week is from Sunday to Saturday.)
 Visits are non-contact, so you will be speaking through a window and audio handset.

 Reservations for jail visits can be made through the “Who’s in Jail” website application.
 This function is available 24 hours a day, Wednesday through Monday.
-(For help, see detailed instructions in English or in Spanish.)
 You can also make visitation appointments by calling the jail at (619) 213-1433.
-These calls are taken Wednesday through Monday from 10:00 a.m. until 2:00 p.m.
+These calls are taken between 6:30am to 6:00pm daily.

 Visit reservations should generally be made 24 hours in advance.
 Same day, “walk-in” visits may be accepted at this facility on a first-come, first-served basis.